neoforged/.github/primers/1.21.6/index.md

 #### GuiItemRenderState

 `GuiItemRenderState` is a special case used to render an item to the screen.
-It takes in the stringified name of the item, the current pose, its XYZ coordinates, a layer, and its scissor area.
+It takes in the stringified name of the item, the current pose, its XY coordinates, and its scissor area.
 The `ItemStackRenderState` it holds is what defines how the item is rendered.

 Just before the 'render' phase, the `GuiRenderer` effectively turns the `GuiItemRenderState` into a `GuiElementRenderState`, more specifically a `BlitRenderState`.
 This is done by constructing an item atlas `GpuTexture` which the item is drawn to, and then that texture is submitted as a `BlitRenderState`.
-All `GuiitemRenderState`s use `RenderPipelines#GUI_TEXTURED_PREMULTIPLIED_ALPHA`.
+All `GuiItemRenderState`s use `RenderPipelines#GUI_TEXTURED_PREMULTIPLIED_ALPHA`.

 `GuiElementRenderState`s are added to the `GuiRenderState` via `GuiRenderState#submitItem`.
 This is called by `GuiGraphics#render*Item*` methods.

 #### GuiTextRenderState

 `GuiTextRenderState` is a special case used to render text to the screen.
-It takes in the `TextRenderState`; the current pose; its XY coordinates; Z values for the background, text and shadow, and effect and shadow, a layer, and its scissor area.
-The `TextRenderState` simply defines whether to draw the drop shadow, the default main background colors, how the text is displayed, light coordinates, the text and its effects as a list of glyphs, the line height, the empty glyph, and the max X.
+It takes in the `TextRenderState`, the current pose, its XY coordinates, and its scissor area.
+The `TextRenderState` simply defines whether to draw the drop shadow, the default colors, how the text is displayed, light coordinates, the text and its effects as a list of glyphs, the line height, the empty glyph, and the max X.

 Just before the 'render' phase, the `GuiRenderer` turns the `GuiTextRenderState` into a `GuiElementRenderState`, more specifically a `GlyphRenderState`.
 This performs a similar process as the item render state where the text is written to a `GpuTexture` to be consumed.
+Any backgrounds are rendered first, followed by the background effects, then the character, then finally the foreground effects.

 `GuiElementRenderState`s are added to the `GuiRenderState` via `GuiRenderState#submitText`.
 This is called by `GuiGraphics#draw*String` and `render*Tooltip` methods.